-Beginning December 1, 2020, IEX Cloud is upgrading its platform to provide an expanded and enhanced offering to its userbase.
+Starting December 1, 2020, IEX Cloud began upgrading its platform to provide an expanded and enhanced offering to its user base.
 This upgrade includes a transition away from our current primary data provider to a new group of industry-trusted data creators.

 This guide helps outlines what you need to know for this transition.
 Below you will find: